gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_pragmas.rst

   The Ada 202x ``Static`` aspect can be specified on Intrinsic imported functions and the compiler will evaluate some of these intrinsic statically, in particular the ``Shift_Left`` and ``Shift_Right`` intrinsics.

-* ``'Reduce`` attribute

-  This attribute part of the Ada 202x language definition is provided for now under -gnatX to confirm and potentially refine its usage and syntax.

 * ``[]`` aggregates